Logo

 Monte Carlo Equity Curves (Best & Worst 10)

-1,000 simulated equity paths by resampling actual daily returns with replacement.
+10,000 simulated equity paths by resampling actual daily returns with replacement.
 The 10 best (green) and 10 worst (red) outcomes are shown alongside the actual path (white).
 Illustrates the range of outcomes luck alone could produce given the same daily return distribution.

 YTD vs. 1-Year Forward Projection (Monte Carlo)

 Monte Carlo projection using only prior-year data, anchored at Jan 1 of the current year.
 The green line shows actual YTD performance building into the projection bands — a live accuracy check of the model.
+Drag the horizon slider to extend the projection anywhere from 3 to 24 months forward from the anchor.

 Risk-Adjusted Daily Returns